-Grantees must follow their State, county governments' (in the case of a Circuit Court) or organizations' written procurement policies in expending grant funds.
+Grantees must follow their state or local government (in the case of a Circuit Court) or organizations' written procurement policies in expending grant funds.
 If an applicant does not have written policies, they must follow the Procurement Policy for the Judicial Branch.